Sorry we are experiencing system issues. Please try again.

 Festival in the Desert February

 The town of Picture Rock was one of the first in the area.
 It was located just south of where Quartzsite is today.
 Unfortunately, the town was flooded.

 In 1856, Charles Tyson constructed an adobe building and named it Fort Tyson.
 The fort was needed to protect the settlers from attacking Indians.

 Later, it was called Tyson Well Station.
-The stage stop was a way station, along the California/Arizonaline.
+The stage stop was a way station, along with the California/Arizona line.
 It was the perfect spot to water and graze horses in route.
-Miners and freighters also used the station, after leaving the Colorado River port town of Ehrenburg.
+Miners and freighters also used the station, after leaving the Colorado River port town of Ehrenberg.
 The Tyson Well Station post office was in operation from 1893 to 1895.

 Quartzsite was incorporated in 1989.
 Tourism is the major economic factor in town.
 There are over 70 different mobile home and trailer parks in and around the area.
 These parks fill to capacity during the fall and winter months.
 People are drawn to town because of the numerous gem, mineral and swap meet shows spread out from October through March.
 It is estimated that nearly a million visitors flock to Quartzsite each year.